xiaoharper/aml-components/component-pipeline-overview.md

 ## What is Azure Machine Learning pipeline?

-Azure Machine Learning pipelines help you build, optimize, and manage machine learning workflows.
-These workflows have a number of benefits:
+An Azure Machine Learning pipeline is an independently executable workflow of a complete machine learning task.
+Azure Machine Learning pipelines help you build, optimize, and manage machine learning workflows with following benefits:

 - Simplicity
 - Speed